 Here's an advanced keyword research tip.
 If you're doing keyword research for say an ultimate guide in your niche, you can gain more insight into the type of wording and content structure Google favors by looking at top-ranking guides in other competitive niches.

 You can do this by simply searching a phrase like “ultimate guide on” or “ultimate list of”, etc. Or, perform this research using your chosen keyword tool to sort the results of the phrase by search volume or keyword difficulty, and then Google your chosen guide or list phrase to check out the top-ranking pages.

-This strategy is not so much for understanding keywords to use related to your content's topic, but potential supporting words and phrases related to the content type.
+This strategy is not so much for understanding keywords to use related to your content's topic but for potential supporting words and phrases related to the content type.
 Example content types are a guide, list, product comparison, and review.

 For instance, a product review page might rank better if you include customer feedback in the content (if you notice top-ranking pages reviewing the product include feedback).

 This concludes the ultimate list of keyword research tips for SEO.